zabbix/zabbix/templates/net/mikrotik/mikrotik_netPower_15FR_snmp/README.md

 ## Overview

-This template is designed for the effortless deployment of MikroTik netPower 15FR monitoring by Zabbix via SNMP and doesn't require any external scripts.
+The template for monitoring Switch MikroTik netPower 15FR.

+An outdoor 18 port switch with 15 reverse PoE ports and SFP.
+Cut costs, not speed - choose GPEN over GPON!

 ## Requirements